 Taking a trip to see the Northern Lights in Norway was one of the best experiences of my life.
 After having such an unforgettable time, I wanted to share some handy information and insights into planning this type of trip.
 In this article, you will find everything you need to prepare for a Northern Lights trip in Norway.

 I remember as if it were yesterday when I had to decide whether to try to see the Northern Lights in Finland or Norway.
 Both countries are perfect for this plan since they are at a reasonably high latitude and even their northern areas are within the Arctic Circle.

 Although the probability of seeing the Aurora Borealis in Norway or Finland is the same, the landscapes of Norway ultimately won.
 The relatively mild temperatures on the Norwegian coast, thanks to the currents coming from the Gulf, helped tilt the balance since any (comparative) warmth is much appreciated when you travel to Norway in winter to see the Northern Lights.

 The first things you need to know are the best times and places to see the Northern Lights in Norway.
-This article won’t cover how the Northern Lights are formed in Norway or how to photograph the Aurora Borealis in Norway.
-We wrote another post with that information, so I suggest you check it out if that is something you are also interested in.
+This article won’t cover what the Northern Lights are or how to photograph the Aurora Borealis.
 This article just explains how to see the Northern Lights in Norway.
 Let’s get started!